The Musee des Beaux Arts, or Montreal Museum of Fine Arts, is a large art museum in the Golden Square Mile district in the heart of Montreal.

 About the Museum

 The Musee des Beaux Arts was founded in 1960 with the creation of the Montreal Art Association.
 While the association did not have a physical address initially, this is when the founders began collecting pieces for what would become the museum.
-A few years later, in 1978, the gallery’s first location opened.
+The gallery’s first location opened a few years later in 1978.

 Collections at the museum are divided into six main sections.
 These include International Contemporary Art, Early & Modern International Art, Quebec & Canadian Art, Decorative Arts & Design, Arts of One World and Graphic Arts.
 There is also a sculpture garden outdoors on the museum grounds.